 |Reasoning: English and Irish law are Common Law, the most practical international common legal language.
 Avoids interpreting national legislation per NREN country.|

 In early and mid-2019 OCRE reached out to its NREN network through GÉANT and gathered expressions of interest to be included in the OCRE Tender.
-This resulted in 39 countries being covered through their respective NRENs.
-See the list of NRENs in the OCRE Tender.
+This resulted in coverage of 39 countries through their respective NRENs.
+(See the list of NRENs in the OCRE Tender).

-Due to the risk of a coming Brexit, GÉANT Association is now solely registered in Amsterdam.
+Due to Brexit, GÉANT Association is now solely registered in Amsterdam.
 The OCRE tender will be conducted under the procurement law of the Netherlands (NL), called AW12.
 This procurement law conforms to EU procurement directive 2014/24/EU with some national implementation specifics.

 Specifically, which paragraph and clause in NL procurement law govern the "naming" or "identifying" of procuring institutions?
 Guidance by OCRE on how an NREN can correctly do this.